Chenimal/carpool/readme.md

 Animation type: I personally think linear one can better illustrate the order&relationship, but real route is more

+#### 1.2 Basic Strategy

 The basic idea is:

-Firstly find all possible ways of spliting given orders(<=5) into two subsets.
+1. Firstly find all possible ways of spliting given orders(<=5) into two subsets.

-Secondly for each possible subset of orders, find all possible sequences of location points(vehicle locations, pickup locations& delivery locations), and get the best sequence based on certain criteria(shortest time or duration).
+2. For each possible subset of orders, find all possible sequences of location points(vehicle locations, pickup locations& delivery locations).

+3. Get the best sequence based on certain criteria(shortest time or duration).

-Then for each possible partitioning, it has a solution.
+3. For each possible partitioning, it has a solution.

 At last we comepare all partitionings, and get the best one.

-### 2. Assumptions(todo)

-    * Orders:
-        1. Each order is randomly created(Inside Hong Kong main island).
-        Locations in the rest islands are excluded.
+---

-### 3. Algotithm Explainations(todo)
+### 2. Algotithm Explainations(todo)

-* 3.1 Creating random orders
+* 2.1 Creating random orders

     The key is making sure the random locations are on the land rather than ocean.
 Mathematically it is equivalent to the question: determine if a point is inside/outside a polygon.